-If the sales numbers are down or if life is throwing you a curveball or if it feels like nobody cares about you, it is difficult to find something to be happy about.
-But you know, deep down, you have so much to be grateful for—you have so much to be happy about.
+If the sales numbers are down, if life is throwing you a curveball, or if it feels like nobody cares about you, it is difficult to find something to be happy about: but you know, deep down, you have so much to be grateful for—you have so much to be happy about.

 So for the rest of the month (March 2011), starting today, I’m going to send a “3 PM Happiness Update” via Twitter.
-It will contain one thing that makes me happy or grateful or thankful that day.
+It will contain one thing that makes me happy, grateful, or thankful that day.

 Care to join me?
 What are you happy about today?